 Every once in a while, a TV character comes around that just speaks to us – it was Carrie Bradshaw it the 2000s, Hannah Horvath in the 2010s, and right now it’s Mickey Dobbs played by Gillian Jacobs on cult Netflix original show Love.
 (Yes, we realise we are a year late to the game.
 Yes, we did spend this entire weekend binge-watching series one and two, newly added).

-Not only is Mickey the most fully realised character on the show, and the reason we keep tuning in episode after episode, she’s also got some serious cool-girl style credentials.
-We’ve put our analytical hat on to decipher her key looks and what they tell us about her character… spoilers abound.
+Not only is Mickey from Love the most fully realised character on the show, and the reason we keep tuning in episode after episode, she’s also got some serious cool-girl style credentials.
+We’ve put our analytical hat on to decipher Mickey Dobbs' style and what Mickey Dobbs outfits tells us about her character… spoilers abound.

 The Swimming Costume As A Top